-Whenever we feel worried about how we'll make it through the day, we can ask God for what we need, as Jesus taught us to pray: "Give us today the food we need" (Matthew 6:11).
+Whenever we feel worried about how we'll make it through the day, we can ask God for what we need, as Jesus taught us to pray: "Give us today the food we need" (Matthew 6:11 GNT).

-The thought of my pain, my homelessness, is bitter poison; I think of it constantly and my spirit is depressed.
-Yet hope returns when I remember this one thing:
+The thought of my pain, my

+homelessness, is bitter poison

+I think of it constantly

+and my spirit is depressed.

+Yet hope returns when I remember

+this one thing:

-The Lord's unfailing love and mercy still continue, Fresh as the morning, as sure as the sunrise.
-The Lord is all I have, and so in him I put my hope.
+The LORD's unfailing love

+and mercy still continue,

+Fresh as the morning, as sure as the sunrise.

+The LORD is all I have,

+and so in him I put my hope.

-LAMENTATIONS 3:19-24
+■ LAMENTATIONS 3:19-24 GNT

-3. You may feel ashamed about the way you are reacting to the disaster.
-And you may feel embarrassed that you must accept help from others for basic needs like clothing, food, and water.
-This often happens when you are used to taking care of your own needs or if you were usually the one helping others.
+3. You may feel ashamed about the way you are reacting to the trauma.
+If you need to accept help from others, you may feel embarrassed to be in a position of need.
+This is especially true if you are used to taking care of your own needs or if you were usually the one helping others.
 Remember that it is not your fault you are in this situation.
 Others likely do not think less of you for having difficulty.
 And God is not ashamed of you.
 Allowing others to help you can strengthen your relationships and even help you make new ones.
 You may also find yourself beginning to rely more on God than before.

-In you, LORD, I have taken refuge; let me never be put to shame.
+In you, LORD, I take refuge; let me never be put to shame.

-PSALM 71:1 NIV
+■ PSALM 71:1